bitfieldaudio/OTTO/README.md

 As previously mentioned, there are (currently unfruitful) efforts to run on [OS X](https://github.com/topisani/TOP-1/issues/13) and windows.

 ## Faust
 Nearly all DSP in the TOP-1 is written in [faust](http://faust.grame.fr/).
-Faust compiles to C++, and if you dont have plans to edit the `.dsp` files, you don't have to worry about faust.
+Faust compiles to C++, and if you don't have plans to edit the `.dsp` files, you don't have to worry about faust.
 If you do want to do DSP work, it is very important that you use the correct faust version, which currently is `0.9.104`.
 To install that, run the following commands:
 ```bash
 git clone https://github.com/grame-cncm/faust
 cd faust